1,000+ Opportunities

 Child Abuse Identification & Reporting Guidelines Comprehensive School Safety Plans School Discipline Information and Resources Bullying Prevention Training & Resources Child Abuse Prevention Training and Resources Bullying & Hate-Motivated Behavior Prevention Administrator Recommendation of Expulsion Matrix Restorative Practices and School Discipline Safe Storage of Firearms and Violence Prevention Bullying Frequently Asked Questions Recently Posted in Safe Schools No items posted in the last 60 days.

-Based on current listing details, eligibility includes: California Local Educational Agencies (LEAs), including school districts, county offices of education, and charter schools.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: California Local Educational Agencies (LEAs), including school districts, county offices of education, and charter schools.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program